hound-search/hound/README.md

 2. Create a [config.json](config-example.json) in a directory with your list of repositories.

-3. Run the Hound server with `houndd` and you should see output similar to:
+3. Run the Hound server with `$GOPATH/bin/houndd`.
+You should see output similar to:
 ```
 2015/03/13 09:07:42 Searcher started for statsd
 2015/03/13 09:07:42 Searcher started for Hound